 White was born and raised in Tennessee before attending Eastman to study with Thomas Schumacher, and then, the University of Southern California, with Kevin Fitz-Gerald, where he was awarded Outstanding Master’s Graduate of the Thornton School of Music.
 As a devoted performer of new music, he has worked with notable composers and conductors including Thomas Adès, Donald Crockett, Alan Pierson, Steven Stucky and Jeffrey Milarsky.
 Please RSVP at 818-954-8500.

-Our PianoFest Finale will be filled with music from many artists food and special guests.
-Also it will be the final chance for Mason & Hamlin PianoFest 2018 factory rebates with never to be repeated pricing.
+Also it will be the final chance for Mason & Hamlin PianoFest 2019 factory rebates with never to be repeated pricing.
 Act now or wait until next year’s PianoFest.
-Many of the artists who have played for us over the past 4 weeks will be on hand to answer questions, play pianos, and even help to select a piano.
+Many of the artists who have played for us over the past 3 weeks will be on hand to answer questions, play pianos, and even help to select a piano.
 Hollywood Piano owner Glenn Treibitz will be available.
 Please come and present all offers on the Mason & Hamlin piano of your dreams.
 Please RSVP at 818-954-8500.